serverpod/relic/doc/site/docs/02-reference/07-middleware.md

   ..post('/api/users', createUserHandler);
 ```

-### Global vs Route-specific middlewares
+### Global vs route-specific middleware

-There are two types of categories of middlewares: global and route-specific.
-Global middlewares apply to all routes in your application, while route-specific middlewares apply only to routes under a specific path.
+There are two categories of middleware: global and route-specific.
+Global middleware applies to all routes in your application, while route-specific middleware applies only to routes under a specific path.

 **Global Middleware:** applies to all routes in your application: